top of page

 WHAT IS LONG-TERM CARE?

 Long-term care insurance can be an emotionally charged topic.
 It’s not exactly something you want to talk about at the dinner table.
-After all, no one wants to think about themselves or their loved ones being incapable of living on their own independently.
-But if you want to make a smart financial decision and protect your nest egg, long-term care insurance is a must!
+After all, no one wants to think about themselves or their loved ones being unable to live on their own.
+But if you want to make a sound financial decision and protect your nest egg, long-term care insurance is essential!

-To illustrate this, take Steve and Rachel, for example.
-They weren’t always smart with money, but they worked hard and built up a nest egg of $300,000.
+To illustrate this, consider Steve and Rachel.
+They weren’t always prudent with money, but they worked hard and built a nest egg of $300,000.
 When Steve was 67 years old, he developed Alzheimer’s disease.
 At first, it wasn’t too bad.
-Rachel used some of their nest egg to hire a home-care specialist to help with Steve a few hours every day.
+Rachel used some of their nest egg to hire a home care specialist to help with Steve for a few hours each day.
 But as his condition worsened, Steve had to go into a nursing home.
-Sadly, after five years in the home, Steve passed away.
+Sadly, after five years in the house, Steve passed away.
 Rachel, now 72, is as healthy as she could be for her age, but she has to work full time because her husband’s stay in the nursing home devoured most of their nest egg.

 Unfortunately, Steve and Rachel’s story isn’t unique.
 It happens to many people every year.
 But with long-term care insurance in place, you can keep it from happening to you!

 Long-term care insurance is nursing home or assisted living insurance.
-It pays for the long-term care (LTC) services some folks will need as they age or become ill and need help with daily tasks like getting dressed, bathing, and more.
+It covers long-term care (LTC) services that some people will need as they age or become ill and require help with daily tasks such as getting dressed, bathing, and more.

 And long-term care can get expensive— expensive.
-According to the Alzheimer’s Association, the estimated cost for end-of-life care in 2019 ranged between $233,000 and $367,000.
+According to the Alzheimer’s Association, the estimated cost of end-of-life care in 2019 ranged from $233,000 to $367,000.
 Most health and disability insurance won’t cover long-term care, but long-term care insurance will.

-Finding an independent insurance broker who will shop for several different long-term care companies and get you quotes can save you thousands of dollars and loads of unnecessary worries.
+Finding an independent insurance broker who shops among several long-term care companies and provides quotes can save you thousands of dollars and unnecessary worry.

 WHAT DOES LONG-TERM CARE INSURANCE PROVIDE?